 It’s true that it’s easier just to buy a pre-made hydrosol, but it can also be kind of expensive, especially when you factor in the shipping costs you’ll probably have to pay if you buy a hydrosol online.
 And chances are pretty good you would have to shop online for one because hardly any stores carry hydrosols except for maybe rosewater, and even then you usually have to watch out for added preservatives or other ingredients.

-Pure, good-quality hydrosols are hard to find.
+Pure, good-quality hydrosols can be hard to find.
 And if you want a hydrosol that’s different from the standard rosewater (like elderflower water), it’s even harder to find.

 If you make your own homemade hydrosol, though, you can choose exactly which flowers or herbs you want to use.
 And the best benefit of all is that it is so much cheaper to make your own.
 Like ridiculously cheap!